 Cloacal exstrophy can usually be diagnosed by fetal ultrasound before an infant is born.
 Upon birth, a physical exam will confirm the diagnosis.

-Other surgery, such as surgery to repair the spine, if necessary, may be planned around the initial stage of the abdominal repair.
+Other surgery, such as surgery to repair the spine, may be planned around the initial stage of the abdominal repair.

 After the initial surgery, your child will remain in the hospital where we will monitor the intestine as it begins to function.
 Our team will work with you and your family to ensure that the plan for your child is clear and that you have access to the supports you need.

 Osteotomies: Once your child has healed from his first procedure and had some time to grow, we will schedule the second stage of the repair.
 This primarily involves working on the bladder.
 The orthopedic surgeon on our team will perform osteotomies to help ensure that your child's pelvis can best support the bladder over time.
 During the osteotomy the hip bones are cut and adjusted.
-Your child will need to be in traction for several weeks following this surgery.
+Your child will need to be in traction or in a spica cast for several weeks following this surgery.

 Pull-through procedure: If your child was born with a significant amount of colon and is capable of forming solid stool, a surgical procedure, known as a "pull through" may eventually be performed.
 The purpose of this procedure is to connect the colon to the rectum.